geobakery/GeospatialAnalyzer/README.md

 # GeospatialAnalyzer

-This is an Open-Source-Project from Landesamt für Geobasisinformation Sachsen (GeoSN) with friendly development support from con terra GmbH.
+This is an Open-Source-Project from Landesamt für Geobasisinformation Sachsen (GeoSN) with development support from con terra GmbH.

 GeospatialAnalyzer is a Node.js based HTTP-API using NestJS, TypeORM, fastify, OpenAPI, Swagger and more.